longevityframework/longevity/manual/context/repo-retrieve.md

 [`Repo.update`](repo-update.html) or
 [`Repo.delete`](repo-delete.html).

+`Repo.retrieve` will always result in a database call.
+Longevity will not cache versions for you and pull them from the cache.
+Not caching provides a guarrantee that the retrieved aggregate is up to date with the latest state of the database, and reduces the chances of a write collision.
+We may revisit this in the future, but we do not consider it an excessive burden on the longevity user to employ their own cache, if need be.

 {% assign prevTitle = "creating many aggregates at once" %}
 {% assign prevLink = "create-many.html" %}
 {% assign upTitle = "the longevity context" %}